FailAcademy/learning/adp-vancouver/_slides/week-03/02-async-javascript.md

 };
 ```

-In pairs: describe what is happening in the Event Loop when the `callbackHell` function is called.

 ???

-- Make sure they understand that each function 'runs to completion' in JS
+- Make sure they understand that each function "runs to completion" in JS

-Once they're done the exercise, ask:

-- What happens if/when one of these requests fails?
+- Once they're done the exercise, ask: "What happens if/when one of these requests fails?"

 ---
-class: middle

-## Handling Errors in Callbacks
+# Handling Errors in Callbacks

-To make sure errors are properly handled, many libraries implement 'Error first' callbacks.
+To make sure errors are properly handled, many libraries implement **error first** callbacks:

 ```js
 get(url, (error, response) => {